SenseNet/sensenet/docs/content-query.md

 ### Getting articles

-If you want to get the five newest article you can do so by defining the following query.
+If you want to get the five newest articles you can do so by defining the following query.

 ```bash
 Type:Article .REVERSESORT:ModificationDate .TOP:5